DTJF/libpruio/src/doc/_4_examples.md

 00000000000001000000000000000000
 EEA0 E7D0 E630 DA00  0C80 1510 24A0 EE60
 ~~~
-  The first line is a scale to support identifying the bit positions.
+  The first line is a scale (or rule) to support identifying the bit
-  The next four lines show the state of the GPIO subsystems 0 to 3 (1 =
+  positions.
+The next four lines show the state of the GPIO subsystems
-  high, 0 = low).
-The last line is the sampled ADC data form AIN 0 to 7
+  0 to 3 (1 = high, 0 = low).
+The last line is the sampled ADC data
-  as hexadecimal values in 16 bit encoding.
+  form AIN 0 to 7 as hexadecimal values in 16 bit encoding.

   You can watch the heartbeat (user LED 0) in the third line (GPIO-1,
   bit 21).
 The last analog value (AIN-7) is the measured voltage on the
-  board (it should be the half of 3V3: `&hEE60 / &hFFF0 * 1V8 =
+  board (it should be the half of 3V3. here we have `&hEE60 / &hFFF0 *
-  1V676`).
+  1V8 = 1V676`).

   To end the program press any key.

-  The C version outputs all in one line (make sure to use a wide
+  The C version outputs all in one line like (make sure to use a wide
-  console window) like
+  console window)
 ~~~{.txt}
 C000C004 3E810300       3D        0  E6B0 D730 C9B0 B470   F0  9A0 1EB0 EDD0
 ~~~